In Sevilla, Semana Santa is the most important event of the year for the hermandades (brotherhoods), also known as cofradías.

 Secure your visit getting your skip-the-line tickets in advance!
 You’ll access the Cathedral, the Giralda and the Iglesia del Salvador.

 Affiliated with their local Catholic church, an hermandad is an association whose members are Catholic laypersons.
-It can also be known as cofradia de penitencia (penance brotherhood).
+It can also be known as cofradía de penitencia (penance confraternity).
 Their main purpose is to organize and perform public religious acts.
 They are also focused on community good works and maintaining traditional values.

-The main member of the cofradia is the hermano mayor (elder), representing it at every official event.
+The main member of the hermandad or cofradía is the hermano mayor (elder), representing it at every official event.

 In Sevilla, Semana Santa processions are the heart of brotherhoods as they represent the main event of Christ’s life (His Death and Resurrection).
 They are also the best occasion to prove their faith as well as achieve public penance.
 Consequently, every member of the hermandad is actually performing penance during the procession.